docent-net/maciej.lasyk.info/pelican/content/2019/2019-04-07-16th-linux-session-recap.md

 From all those talks I attended in I'd like to say that two draw my attention quite close:

 1. **Performant filtering of network packets with BPF** by [Michał Rostecki](https://twitter.com/mrostecki?lang=en).
-   Michał works around [Cilium](https://cilium.io/) at [Suse](https://www.suse.com/) and during his talk I learn a bit about how current state of network filtering works in Linux Kernel, what are different methods of filtering / routing and where to find one of the nest documentation about BPF (that is on Cilium documentation pages: [https://cilium.readthedocs.io/en/latest/bpf/](https://cilium.readthedocs.io/en/latest/bpf/)).
+   Michał works around [Cilium](https://cilium.io/) at [Suse](https://www.suse.com/) and during his talk I learnt a bit about how current state of network filtering works in Linux Kernel, what are different methods of filtering / routing and where to find one of the best documentation about BPF (that is on Cilium documentation pages: [https://cilium.readthedocs.io/en/latest/bpf/](https://cilium.readthedocs.io/en/latest/bpf/)).
 1. **Own email server - hows and whys** by Błażej Święcicki (Błażej, do you exist on internets at all? ;) ).
 This talk started interesting discussion about privacy of our communication.
 We learnt how it looks like to host own email service these days.
 Personally I do host my own mail server thus I was interested in challenges Błażej had to accept